pocomane/glua/Readme.md

 This app copies itself in target file, toghether with the script passed as argument.
 When you execute the output, it will just execute the embedded script

-The code that actually embed and extract the script is [binject](kttps://github.com/pocomane/binject), so refer to it for option and usage details.
-We just note that setting the define `BINJECT_ARRAY_SIZE` to `1`, you can force the script to be appended at end of the executable, so you can edit the executable directly.

 The file `glued.exe` will be generate containing the script.
 When executed, the script will be run with all the command line arguments.
 The defaults lua globals will be avaiable, plus a `whereami` variable that contains the absolute path to the executable.

-If the compilation flag `USE_WHEREAMI` is enabled, the `whereami` will use some system dependent code to guess where the binary is.
-Otherwise it will use the first command line argument.

 If you want to embed lua VM code, use the default luac compiler and run glua on the its output.
 As described in the lua manual, the lua bytecode is